 - Still in the thinking stage of getting the augmentation surgery?
 Then it will be a good idea to postpone the surgery until you are done breastfeeding your baby.
 Your breasts undergo so many changes during pregnancy and also when you are feeding your baby that postponing your augmentation surgery may save you from any complications.

-- In case you are not having substantial breast milk supply, you should not wean off your baby.
-Rather give whatever you can give to your baby as it is very important for your baby to get nutrition from the breast milk.
+- In case you don’t have a substantial breast milk supply, you should not wean off your baby.
+Rather give whatever you can give to your baby as it is very important for your baby to get nutrition from breast milk.
 Alternatively, you can start giving formula milk to your baby to compensate for his nutritional needs.